Loan Stacking Fraud

 Child and Senior Identity Theft

-In 2016, it was reported that over 37% of 60-plus-year-old Americans had complained about fraudulent behavior.
+In 2019, according to the FTC, 20% of Americans (sixty and older) experienced the inconvenience of unfair behavior such as sinthetic identity fraud.
 As older Americans stop checking their accounts over time, they become prone to identity theft.
 Child identity theft is also common, though not as much as senior identity scams.
 Criminals use data of children to open new accounts or apply for benefits.
 Both these types of crimes occur due to a lack of vigilance when it comes to account monitoring, and can take place just about anywhere and in any business, but is usually observed in smaller businesses.

 Medical Identity Theft

-When you hear that more than a quarter of the data breaches in 2017 were related to the medical sector, it opens your eyes to its prevalence.
+According to the Identity Theft Resource Center, in 2019, nearly 37% of the data breaches were related to the medical sector.
+77% of this data could have been used in the identity theft process.
+The consequences of such crimes in the medical sector are therefore very severe.
 When people use another person’s identity to fund medical services, it is known as medical identity theft.
 People often are not aware of this until they receive bills that are statements of care provided through government schemes or even privately.
 This might lead to an enormous bill named to you.
 You can avoid this by keeping track of all your claims and being vigilant about the information you receive regarding your medical benefits.